 Include the policy subscriber’s ID number—an R followed by eight digits—in block 15 of the 2012 ADA claim form.

 FEP is able to accept electronic claim submission when billed through the vendor, Availity.
-Electronic claim submission requires enrollment of a Submitter ID, click here for how to get a Submitter ID.
 Click here to register for Availity provider portal access.

-Include the member’s ID number, not the Social Security number.
-(The SSN is longer than the ID number).
+Include the member’s ID number, not the Social Security number (the SSN is longer than the ID number).

-Make sure the provider has signed the claim form and included his or her Provider Identification Number.

-All paper claims must be mailed to:

-Arkansas Blue Cross – FEP Dental P.O.
-Box 2181 Little Rock, AR 72203

 FEP Reimbursement